SanchoPanchos/topchik-team-android/README.md

 # KMA Reviews #

-The system allows users to post reviews and evaluate courses and teachers.
+The system allows NaUKMA students to post reviews and evaluate courses and teachers.
-The system is available only for NaUKMA students.
-See reviews can be anyone, but in order to evaluate a course or teacher registration required.
+Only registered users can see reviews for some time without leaving their own reviews.
+After time is up, user should post his own review to have opportunity to read others reviews.

 ## How to install ##